vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-search-results-page-with-multiple-layouts.md

 ![multiple-layouts](https://user-images.githubusercontent.com/52087100/104608825-1e979880-5661-11eb-9088-d337680bbb5a.png)
 *Notice that the search results page above works with two different layouts: `grid` and `list`.*

-The flexibility to offer multiple layouts, which can help the sales taxes by enhancing the shopping experience, is at hands!
+The flexibility to offer multiple layouts, which can help the sales tax rates by enhancing the shopping experience, is at hands!
 Check out the step-by-step section below.

 >⚠️
 >